Board of Directors

 Mr Alexander was the Executive Chairman of Consolidated Media Holdings Limited (CMH) from 2007 to November 2012, when CMH was acquired by News Corporation.
 Prior to 2007, Mr Alexander was the Chief Executive Officer and Managing Director of Publishing and Broadcasting Limited (PBL) from 2004, the Chief Executive of ACP Magazines Limited from 1999 and PBL’s group media division comprising ACP Magazines Limited and the Nine Network from 2002.
 Before joining the PBL Group, Mr Alexander was the Editor-in-Chief, Publisher & Editor of The Sydney Morning Herald and Editor-in-Chief of The Australian Financial Review.

-Mr David Evans is the Executive Chairman of Evans and Partners Pty Ltd having established the investment advisory company in June 2007.
+Mr Evans is the Executive Chairman of Evans and Partners Pty Ltd having established the investment advisory company in June 2007.

 Since 1990 he worked in a variety of roles within JB Were & Son, and then the merged entity Goldman Sachs JBWere Pty Ltd. Prior to establishing Evans and Partners, Mr Evans ran Goldman Sachs JBWere’s Private Wealth business and the Institutional Equities business.
 His most recent role at GSJBW was as Managing Director and Chief of Staff.